Closing or Extending a Study

 - Record payments to study participants

-- Reconcile the HSP Study Fund Request by comparing payment types on hand to UF financial records and HSP
+- Reconcile the RPP Study Fund Request by comparing payment types on hand to UF financial records and RPP

 - Resolve any differences

-- Provide the study reconciliation and list of payment types that need to be returned for credit to Treasury Management
+- Provide the study reconciliation and list of payment types that need to be returned for credit to Cost Analysis

-- Arrange for a time to return unused payment types to Treasury Management
+- Arrange for a time to return unused payment types to Cost Analysis

-To request extension beyond the expiration date of the IRB protocol, study administrators may contract Treasury Management in writing for up to a 30-day extension to complete recording study participant payment transactions and reconciliation activities.
+To request extension beyond the expiration date of the IRB protocol, study administrators may contract Cost Analysis in writing for up to a 30-day extension to complete recording study participant payment transactions and reconciliation activities.

 PRV800 – HIPAA General Awareness